Updated Nov. 30, 2022

 “Long-term Side Effects of COVID-19 Vaccine?
 What We Know,” Children’s Hospital of Philadelphia, last modified February 4, 2021, https://www.chop.edu/news/long-term-side-effects-covid-19-vaccine.

-Boyle, Patrick. “mRNA Technology Promises to Revolutionize Future Vaccines and Treatments for Cancer, Infectious Diseases,” Association of American Medical Colleges, last modified March 29, 2021, https://www.aamc.org/news-insights/mrna-technology-promises-revolutionize-future-vaccines-and-treatments-cancer-infectious-diseases.
+Boyle, Patrick. “mRNA Technology Promises to Revolutionize Future Vaccines and Treatments for Cancer, Infectious Diseases,” Association of American Medical Colleges, March 29, 2021, https://www.aamc.org/news-insights/mrna-technology-promises-revolutionize-future-vaccines-and-treatments-cancer-infectious-diseases.

 “Questions and Answers About COVID-19 Vaccines,” Children’s Hospital of Philadelphia, last modified May 3, 2021. https://www.chop.edu/centers-programs/vaccine-education-center/making-vaccines/prevent-covid.